hagrin/code-snippets-notes/ai/local-ai.md

 ### The Rise of the Mac Mini

-While Sam Altman and OpenAI clamor for an "AI moat" to protect their interests, there are many efforts that believe
+While Sam Altman and OpenAI clamor for an "AI moat" to protect their interests, there are many efforts that believe that AI efforts should be accessible using whatever hardware / devices that individuals could easily access.
+For this to be possible, there would need to be a two prong effort - accessible hardware and software that made efficiency gains in LLMs and other models to lower the hardware requirement bar.
+One of those hardware hurdles comes in the form of GPU prices.
+Whether the H or A series Nvidia offerings or the 40xx series GPUs, the price tags associated to these offerings are currently expensive and subject to very high demand.
+Enter the Apple Mac Mini.<br /><br />

+In order to better leverage their Silicon chips, Apple developed MLX which, on Apple hardware, can perform better than PyTorch.

 https://www.apple.com/shop/buy-mac/mac-mini